peopleconnectus/ember-concurrency-scroll/README.md

 The other benefit to using `ember-concurrency` is that the scrolling task can be cancelled at any point, either by calling another scroll task, or explicitly cancelling it with cancelAll.
 ## Features
-`ember-concurrency-scroll` offers three scrolling tasks via the `scroller service`:
+  `ember-concurrency-scroll` offers three scrolling tasks via the `scroller service`, two of which have functions that return a task, with accompanying task versions:
-### `scroller.scrollToElementId(id, options)`
+### `scroller.scrollToElementId(id, options)` _(function)_
   Primary use, allows you to scroll to a specific element by its `id` attribute.
+Returns an Ember Concurrency task.
+### `scroller.scrollToElementIdTask(id, options)` _(async function)_
+  Ember Concurrency task that version of `scrollToElementId`.
+Primary use, allows you to scroll to a specific element by its `id` attribute.

-### `scroller.scrollToElement(element, options)`
+### `scroller.scrollToElement(element, options)` _(function)_
+  Allows you to scroll to an element by passing the element itself.
+Useful for components to scroll to themselves if they're out of the viewport.
+Returns an Ember Concurrency task.

+### `scroller.scrollToElementTask(element, options)` _(async function)_
+  Ember Concurrency task that version of `scrollToElement`.
 Allows you to scroll to an element by passing the element itself.
 Useful for components to scroll to themselves if they're out of the viewport.

 ### `scroller.scrollTo(start, end, options)`
   Core task, handles actual scrolling via easing, calling `window.scrollTo` or setting the value via `element.scrollTop` and `element.scrollLeft`.
 Start and end values can be either numeric (when we only want to scroll in one axis), OR they can be coordinate objects containing an x and y value ({x:0, y:0}).

 #### Options
 ##### duration _integer_